Rel1cx/eslint-react/packages/eslint-plugin-jsx/src/rules/no-array-index-key.md

 ## Why is this bad?

-You might be tempted to use an item’s index in the array as its key.
-In fact, that’s what React will use if you don’t specify a key at all.
-But the order in which you render items will change over time if an item is inserted, deleted, or if the array gets reordered.
-Index as a key often leads to subtle and confusing bugs.
+The order of items in a list rendering can change over time if an item is inserted, deleted, or the array is reordered.
+Indexes as keys often lead to subtle and confusing errors.

-Similarly, do not generate keys on the fly, e.g. with key={Math.random()}.
-This will cause keys to never match up between renders, leading to all your components and DOM being recreated every time.
-Not only is this slow, but it will also lose any user input inside the list items.
-Instead, use a stable ID based on the data.

-Note that your components won’t receive key as a prop.
-It’s only used as a hint by React itself.
-If your component needs an ID, you have to pass it as a separate prop: `<Profile key={id} userId={id} />`.

 ## Examples